NahifromEast/Profile/README.md

 Introduction

+	Over my time at St Thomas as a double major in Computer Science and Operations & Supply Chain Managment, I have had the chance to do many different types of research and projects.
+Utilizing my computer science knowledge and I have done project in Coffee logistics research, using R and Python to create cool visuals to understand supply chain.
+I participated in Center for Applied Mathematics summer research were I used my computer science knowledge to create tools to advance research in Biology.
+In the process learning Cuda programing and how to utilize GPU in computation.
+The next was just a small web project in creating a website to track course work.

 This portfolio highlights three distinct projects that reflect my journey as a computer science student while addressing real-world challenges.
 Each project demonstrates my technical and collaborative skills and showcases how my work connects to the broader mission of advancing the common good.

 Reflection